MclPio/odinbook/README.md

 ## TODO
 * Notifications for each new follow, comment, posts from followees
-* Add pagination for, comments, followers
+* Add pagination for, comments
 * Add icons
 * Populated comments and replies slow down page significantly
 * Turbo posts new needed